Steve Mandanda: Marseille

-At the start of his first season with Marseille, Mandanda was regarded as an understudy to first choice keeper Cédric Carrasso.
+At the start of his first season with Marseille, Mandanda was regarded as an understudy to first choice keeper Mitchell te Vrede.
 However a knee injury ruled Carrasso out for six months, leaving the way clear for Mandanda to become a regular fixture in Ligue 1, Champions League and UEFA Cup matches.
 On 5 March 2008, Mandanda joined Marseille on a permanent four-year contract.

 At the end of Mandanda's final season at Marseille he was named as the club's Player of the Season.
 It was the second time that he won the award having previously done so in the 2007-08 campaign.

 Crystal Palace

 On 1 July 2016, Premier League club Crystal Palace announced that they had completed the signing of Mandanda on a free transfer from Marseille.
 He struggled to make an impact, being injured for most of the season.
 He made just ten appearances.

 Return to Marseille

 On 11 July 2017, Mandanda returned to Olympique de Marseille on a three-year contract for €3 million.

 On 22 December 2018, Mandanda played his 500th match for Marseille, in a 1–1 draw at Angers.
 On 25 August 2020, aged 35, he prolonged his contract until 2024.